 This information shows the volume of cereal stocks held by merchants, ports and co-operatives in the UK at the end of February and June each year.
 The level of stocks held in the UK is a key factor for the market in determining price trends.
 This information is used to produce the UK cereals supply and demand estimates.

-Cereal stocks held by merchants, ports and co-ops in the UK at end-February
+Cereal stocks held by merchants, ports and co-ops in the UK at end-June

 *Insufficient sample to produce robust figure.